Wine rating: Criticism

 The numerical wine rating system has been heavily criticized.
-It has been considered a driving force in the globalization of wine and the down playing of the influence of terroir and individuality in wine making.
+It has been considered a driving force in the globalization of wine and the downplaying of the influence of terroir and individuality in wine making.
 Critics of the wine rating system contend that the economic and marketing power of receiving favorable scores by influential critics has steered global winemaking towards producing a homogeneous style that is perceived as appealing to the critics.
 These critics point to what they contend is an inherent flaw in sampling a wide assortment of wines at once.
 When compared together, wines (particular red) that have deep colors, full bodied, stronger, concentrated flavors and smooth mouthfeel tend to stand out from the assortment more than wines with more subtle characteristics.
 These wines tend to receive more favorable wine ratings which have led to an increase in the proliferation of these styles of wines on the market.